top of page

 Fellowships

-Cuttyhunk Island Artists' Residency accepts visual artists working in any medium with exceptional quality of work and who show profound commitment to their practice.
+Cuttyhunk Island Artists' Residency accepts visual artists, in varying stages of their career, working in any medium with exceptional quality of work and who show profound commitment to their practice.

 A full fellowship covers the entire cost of residency including tuition, housing, and all meals.
 All participants will need to provide for their own transportation to and from Cuttyhunk, whether or not they receive a fellowship.
 Please note that fellowship recipients will be placed in a shared room accommodation.